Table of Contents

-Keep in mind that it's not just the plants and foods around your home that can be seen as edible to a canine.
-Dogs – and puppies especially – are attracted to shiny objects, small trinkets and many other decorative objects that may cause some problems.
+Also, keep in mind that it's not just the plants and foods around your home that can be seen as edible by your pet.

-Now, let’s answer that question – are Christmas trees poisonous to dogs?
-And we’ll also take a look at other commonly used Christmas decorations that could be very harmful to our canine companions, and how to keep your dogs away from Christmas trees.
+There's more that goes on and around Christmas trees that pet owners should be aware of because it may pose a danger to dogs, such as commonly used Christmas decorations that could be very harmful to our canine companions and how to keep your dogs away from Christmas trees.

 Are Christmas Trees Poisonous to Dogs?